-Tree-care workers can use truck-mounted aerial lifts to travel to the project site easily, and can trim away branches and limbs from power lines using an insulated lift that provides protection from electrical hazards.
+Tree-care workers can use truck-mounted bucket lifts and aerial lifts to travel to the project site easily, and can trim away branches and limbs from power lines using an insulated lift that provides protection from electrical hazards.
 Truck-mounted aerial lifts have also been an invaluable asset to the fruit industry and are commonly used for cherry picking.
-Tree-care workers and utility workers alike can use the same insulated truck-mounted aerial lifts to work around power lines and work directly on them while being protected from hazards.

 Commercial Sign Work

-The electrical utility industry uses truck-mounted aerial lifts for all types of lighting installation and maintenance in addition to power lines.
-Smaller truck-mounted aerial lifts are being designed with increased reach power and reduced weight to better access small work areas like lighting and maneuvering around tighter spaces, while improving fuel efficiency at the same time.
+The electrical utility industry uses truck-mounted scissor lifts and aerial lifts for all types of lighting installation and maintenance in addition to power lines.
+Smaller truck-mounted scissor lifts and aerial lifts are being designed with increased reach power and reduced weight to better access small work areas like lighting and maneuvering around tighter spaces, while improving fuel efficiency at the same time.

 Window and Building Work